Status: Not Listed

-Description: Periodical cicadas are insects classified in the order Hemiptera, along with aphids, leafhoppers, and shield bugs.
+Periodical cicadas are insects classified in the order Hemiptera, along with aphids, leafhoppers, and shield bugs.
 Many species of insects are mistakenly referred to as “bugs,” but only hemipterans are considered to be “true bugs.”
 Adult periodical cicadas are black from above and orange underneath.
 They have bright red eyes and clear, membranous wings with black veins.
-They’re just over an inch in length with a three inch wingspan.
+They’re just over an inch (2.5 centimeters) in length with a three-inch (seven-centimeter) wingspan.

-Typical Lifespan: Periodical cicadas live for 13 to 17 years.
-Annual cicadas exist as well—these live about 2 to 8 years, but because their lifecycles aren’t synchronized like periodical cicadas, some of them emerge every year.
+Annual cicadas exist as well.
+These cicadas live about two to eight years, but because their life cycles aren’t synchronized like periodical cicadas, some of them emerge every year.

 University of Kentucky Entomology